 The team is focusing on three strategic priorities:

-1. Identifying service members, veterans and their families and screening for suicide risk– The goal is to develop an “Ask The Question” training curriculum and implementation toolkit, and produce a training video for state government personnel.
+1. Identifying service members, veterans and their families and screening for suicide risk– The goal is to produce a training video for state government personnel.
 The “Ask the Question” toolkit is now available.

 2. Promoting connectedness and improving care transitions/Peer Support- The first goal is to convene local teams to identify gaps in the community’s crisis system.
 The teams will discuss ways to implement best practices for closing gaps in order to reduce SMVF death by suicide.
 The second goal is to develop an endorsement training for credentialed Certified Peer Recovery Specialists who work with SMVF populations.

 3. Lethal means safety and safety planning/Trained Military Assistance Program (TMAP)- Launched statewide December 1, 2022, TMAP is a web-based, culturally competent, SMVF lethal means safety and planning training portal for primary care practices, as well as individual medical professionals to include doctors, nursing staff, office staff, and more.
 Individuals who successfully complete the training will receive a unique designation as well as virtual and physical resources to support their practice and patients.

 Learn more about the Challenge here: Governor’s Challenge Information.